-\partitle{Consistent Performance Gains Across Metrics} Our framework consistently outperforms the vanilla baselines across both Forget Quality and Model Utility.
-For instance, under the 5\% forgetting setting, integrating NPO+GD into our framework significantly elevates the F.Q. from \textbf{0.0878} to \textbf{0.7934}, while simultaneously enhancing the model utility from \textbf{0.4158} to \textbf{0.4259}.
-Moreover, the Rouge-L score on the retain set improves from \textbf{0.3942} to \textbf{0.4147}, demonstrating a superior balance between unlearning accuracy and model performance.
+\partitle{Consistent Performance Gains Across Metrics} Our framework consistently outperforms the vanilla baselines across both Forget Quality and Model Utility on both Phi-1.5 and LLaMA2-7B in Table~\ref{tab:tofu_results}.
+On Phi-1.5, our framework consistently outperforms all vanilla baselines across both Forget Quality and Model Utility.
+Notably, for instance, under the 5\% setting, integrating NPO+GD into our framework significantly elevates the Forget Quality from \textbf{0.0878} to \textbf{0.7934}, while simultaneously improving Model Utility from \textbf{0.4158} to \textbf{0.4259}.
+Moreover, the ROUGE-L score on the retain set increases from \textbf{0.3942} to \textbf{0.4147}, demonstrating EGUP’s ability to maintain strong generalization while achieving effective unlearning.
+Similar trends are observed on the LLaMA2-7B model, confirming the generality and robustness of EGUP across architectures and scales.
+Under the 5\% unlearning setting, EGUP(NPO+GD) improves the Forget Quality from 7.54e-5 to \textbf{0.9647}, while also enhancing Model Utility from \textbf{0.5905} to \textbf{0.6202} and the Retain ROUGE-L from \textbf{0.5681} to \textbf{0.7926}.
+Importantly, consistent gains are observed across all other unlearning ratios as well.
+For example, under the 10\% setting, EGUP(NPO+GD) achieves a threefold increase in Forget Quality (0.3417 vs. 5.02e-10) while preserving substantially more useful knowledge, as evidenced by the higher Retain ROUGE-L (0.7266 vs. 0.4815) and Model Utility (0.6315 vs. 0.5608).

 \partitle{Consistent Gains Across Optimizers} Such consistent improvements are observed across all optimizers considered (e.g., GA, GD, NPO, and NPO+GD).
 Although GA performs less favorably than NPO, and GD underperforms compared to NPO+GD, the integration of all optimizers into our framework leads to noticeable gains.
 Notably, even though the trade-off between F.Q. and M.U. for GA under our framework remains inferior to the vanilla NPO baseline, it still benefits from our enhancements.
 We attribute this to the limited potential of the GA optimizer itself.
-In contrast, the combination of NPO+GD within our framework (denoted as EAGLE-PC(NPO+GD)) achieves a forgetting quality that closely approximates that of the retrain model, demonstrating our framework’s strong capability in precise and efficient unlearning.
+In contrast, the combination of NPO+GD within our framework (denoted as EGUP(NPO+GD)) achieves forget quality that closely approximates that of the retrained model, demonstrating our framework’s strong capability in precise and efficient unlearning.

-\partitle{Retain Dataset Enhances Unlearning Performance} It can be observed that unlearning methods which incorporate the retain dataset during optimization achieve clearly better trade-offs between forgetting and utility.
-Specifically, GD outperforms GA across all forgetting ratios—for example, under 1\% forgetting, GD achieves higher model utility (0.4564 vs. 0.4151) and ROUGE-L (0.5456 vs. 0.4722) while maintaining strong forget quality.
-Similarly, NPO+GD consistently surpasses NPO, with improved utility (e.g., 0.4158 vs. 0.4203 at 5\%) and robustness across metrics.
-These results highlight the value of incorporating retain data into the forgetting process to avoid over-forgetting and preserve generalization.